hubgit122/Quantitative-Analysis/README.md

 - ssq.stock

-   Basic libraries about the updating, storing, and calculating of the stock data
+   Basic libraries about the updating, storing and calculating of the stock data

 - ssq.stock.analyser

-   Provide a enumeration framework by defining a base class `ssq.stock.analyser.Analyser` with *evaluate* and *scan* methods to facilitate the procedure of evaluating the grade of the stocks given the query formula and traversing over all the stocks.
+   Provide an enumeration framework by defining a base class `ssq.stock.analyser.Analyser` with *evaluate* and *scan* methods to facilitate the procedure of evaluating the grade of the stocks given the query formula and traversing over all the stocks.

    There are also a few of example classes inheriting from the base class.
 Among them, there are utilities for accessing various kinds of databases.

-   The core executor of the formula, `ssq.stock.analyser.Interpretor` is also inherited from the base class.
+   The core executor of the formula, `ssq.stock.analyser.Interpreter` is also inherited from the base class.

 - ssq.stock.gui